 - International applicants are strongly encouraged to participate in a third-party, unscripted interview with a company such as InitialView.
 While an interview is not required, it can help strengthen a prospective student’s application.
 Interviews do not replace the TOEFL or IELTS; TOEFL or IELTS score submission is required.
 Fluency in English is imperative for success in the MS in Pharmacology program.

+Transcripts are the only thing not submitted electronically.
 Please have your official transcripts sent directly from the originating institution to: